 But Hunter fumbled on second down and Roby Lemmon pounced on it to end the early threat.
 Unicoi County made one first down and faced a fourth-andone at its 27 when one of the biggest plays of the game happened for the Blue Devils.
 Owen Nicholson bobbled the snap and took off running down the right sideline.
 He was finally tackled by Jahson Jackson at the Austin-East 4-yard line - a 69-yard gain.
 "We had a fake (punt) called anyway," said UC Coach Drew Rice.
 "It looked like it was a busted play."
-On third-and-goal at the 4, the Blue Devils fumbled the ball on an option play and De'rrion Battle recovered for the Roadrunners.
-"Against a good team like this, when you get the opportunity, you've got to punch it in," said Coach Rice.
-"But that was a freshman quarterback and you're going to make freshman mistakes.
-"But I thought our guys really fought.
-To be 14-0 with the No. 2 team in the state, we've come a long way as a football program.
+On third-and-goal at the 4, the Blue Devils fumbled the ball on an option play and De'rrion Battle recovered for the Road- "Against a good team like this, when you get the opportunity, you've got to punch it in," said Coach Rice.
+"But that was a freshman quarterback and you're going to make freshman mistakes. long way as a football program.
 I think there's a lot for us to build on from a game like this."
 Hunter kept the ball and scored from the 1 on the first play of the fourth quarter to give A-E a 21-0 lead.
 Ke'On Smith added an 8-yard TD run and Jackson scored from three yards out with 3:45 remaining.
 A-E's Meshawn Fain ran into the end zone from 28 yards out on the final play of the game, but the touchdown was nullified by a penalty.
 Jaiohn Foster was announced as the Roadrunners' Defensive Player of the Game, while Ligon received the recognition on offense.
 Foster had two interceptions and made three tackles.
 A-E's next opponent defeated Unicoi County 28-14 during the regular season.
 "Johnson County has had a special year," said Coach Rice.
 "They're 11-0 right now.
 It's going to be a trip for Austin-East - it's a long way up there.
 The atmosphere up there is special.
-I'm interested to see how that game turns out."
-Everybody in Mountain City will probably be there.
+I'm interested to see how that game Everybody in Mountain City will Vols still have something to play for Bv Steve Williams Going into this past weekend's homecoming game against the Southern Miss Golden Eagles, Tennessee's football team was 3-5 and looking for its first win since defeating UMass 17-13 on Sept.
+23. Vols hadn't quit and were still hoping to earn a bowl bid, which requires six victories and a .500 won-loss percentage to officially be qualified.
+Tennessee plays at Missouri this Despite four straight SEC losses, the coming Saturday night and finishes regular season play with home games against LSU and Vanderbilt.
+In past seasons, with not enough 6-6 teams to go around, the NCAA has permitted teams with 5-7 records to fill out the Last year, Coach Dan Mullen's 5-7 Mississippi State Bulldogs received a bowl bid due to its high APR score (Academic Progress Rate) and nipped the Miami of Ohio RedHawks 17-16 in the St. Petersburg Bowl to end up 6-7.
+Personally, I hope Tennessee can get to 6-6 and go bowling, with a chance to finish 7-6.
+If the Vols fall short of 6-6, they need to stay home.
+Bowl games should be a reward.
+A team that loses more games than it wins should way and are rewarded for it. not be rewarded.
+It's that simple.